-Additionally, the access control elements, including car park barriers and Pay on Foot Machines used during weekends, appear to be outdated.
+Additionally, the access control elements, including car park barriers and Pay on Foot Machines used during weekends, are outdated.
 However, with the long-term plans for Surrey Heath House not currently known, significant investment is not justified; hence, aside from preventative planned maintenance and refreshing the line markings, no system upgrades will be under taken.

 Yorktown, located on Sullivan Road, Camberley GU15 3BA, York Town Car Park is a 137-space facility where charges are payable Monday to Friday, 8 am until 6 pm (excluding Bank Holidays).
 Pre-COVID, it was a popular choice for local businesses.
-However, since the pandemic, the working styles of these businesses have evolved, leading to a significant decrease in footfall, resulting in a drop in revenue from this facility.
-Our findings indicate that several areas need attention: 1) Grounds Maintenance must be enhanced to improve the overall customer experience; 2) The Point of Payment (POP) system is outdated and unable to accept card payments; 3) High collection costs for cash transactions; 4) Line marking needs refreshing; and 5) The car park primarily serves residents for free parking after 6 pm.
+However, since the pandemic, the working styles of these businesses have changed, leading to a significant decrease in footfall, resulting in a drop in revenue from this facility.
+Several areas need attention: I) Grounds Maintenance must be enhanced to improve the overall customer experience; 2) The

+Point of Payment (POP) system is outdated and unable to accept card payments; 3) High collection costs for cash transactions; 4) Line marking needs refreshing; and 5) The car park primarily serves residents for free parking after 6 pm.

 Chobham High Street, this car park, featuring 96 spaces, stands out within our parking services portfolio due to its unique public facilities available during core hours.
-It is a beloved destination for our residents who not only shop on the bustling high street but also enjoy leisurely strolls around the Suitable Alternative Natural Greenspace (SANG).
+It not only serves the busy high street but also provides parking for visitors to the Suitable Alternative Natural Greenspace (SANG).
 This 24-hour facility currently operates with charging in effect from Monday to Sunday, 8 am until 6 pm, ensuring it covers its operating expenditure.
 Our recent findings have unveiled some key areas for improvement.
 First, there is no Preventive Planned Maintenance (PPM) Schedule in place, leading to entirely reactive work.
 While the facility performs well during daytime hours, it often reaches maximum capacity, potentially denying residents the chance to fully appreciate its offerings.

 Bagshot, located at The Square, Bagshot, GU19 5AY, this facility is a vital resource for the community, operating 24 hours a day with 95 parking spaces.
 To sustain its services, it implements charging from Monday to Sunday, 8 am to 6 pm.
 Situated in the heart of Bagshot, it is a favoured destination for our residents, frequently used by those in the village.
 Our findings have revealed a need for improvement: firstly, there is no Planned Preventative Maintenance (PPM) schedule, causing some line markings to need refreshing.
 Additionally, the current Pay on Foot Machine lacks card payment or smart app facilities, limiting payment options for customers.

 Burrel Road, our Burrell Road facility, conveniently situated just off Frimley High Street, offers a total of 60 parking spaces, complete with a charging station to cover operational expenses.
 Its prime location adjacent to the local gym not only caters to its members but also provides a valuable service to the customers of the retailers and local businesses on Frimley High Street.
 However, our recent assessment has revealed some pressing issues.
-The lack of a Preventive Planned Maintenance (PPM) plan has resulted in the fading of line markings and hatched lines in certain areas.
+The lack of a Preventive

+Planned Maintenance (PPM) plan has resulted in the fading of line markings and hatched lines in certain areas.
 Additionally, the existing Pay on Foot (POF) machine is outdated, lacking essential features such as solar power, card payment capabilities, and mobile payment apps, like Apple Pay.